Unnamed Five Seat eVTOL

 - Fly within cities for Urban Air Mobility

 When the Vahana program ended in early 2020, most of the subsystem leads also moved over to Archer, including for example, aerodynamics, flight controls, flight test and avionics.
-The two co-founders stressed that they were designing the aircraft to robust standards, such as “a minimum 60 miles of range in the worst case condition” with today’s battery technology at end of life, in realistic flight conditions, with reserves, etc. The company has flown subscale models and is now working on a full-scale (previously stated as an 80%-scale) demonstrator that should fly in 2021.
+The two co-founders stressed that they were designing the aircraft to robust standards, such as “a minimum 60 miles of range in the worst case condition” with today’s battery technology at end of life, in realistic flight conditions, with reserves, etc. The company has flown subscale models and is now working on two-seat (approximately 80%-scale) demonstrator called Maker, which should fly in 2021.
 At program unveiling in May 2020, the team was completing the preliminary design.

 It was reported by the Vertical Flight Society in January 2021 that Fiat Chrysler Automotive (FCA) will be partnering with Archer as an exploratory design and engineering partnership.
 In February 2021, the Vertical Flight Society reported that Archer intends to go public with a multi-billion dollar valuation SPAC deal.

 On Feb.
 10, 2021, multiple announcements were made: